top of page

 Future doctors in your classes?
 Curious students?
 Teach kids about multiple sclerosis while doing this neuron building activity.
 Let students know that some people have a genetic disease called multiple sclerosis where the person’s own immune system attacks the myelin sheath in neurons in the central nervous system.
 This leaves the axon damaged and scars the nerves making it difficult for neurons to conduct electrical impulses.
 This then either slows or brings to a stop nerve conduction.
 Patients begin to have trouble moving their muscles.

-Multiple Sclerosis Neuron Healthy Neuron
+Multiple Sclerosis Neuron and a Healthy Neuron

 I had a very sweet student once write me an anonymous letter for a high school assignment.
 She, or he, as I do not know who the student was, had an assignment to write a letter to a teacher from their middle school years who inspired them and to tell them why.
 This person wrote that I had inspired them to want to pursue a career in medicine to become a doctor.
 It was a nice feeling.
 I wish I knew who that student was.
 I am sure many more were inspired to get into health careers from my lessons, just as many of yours will too.
 The possibilities are endless for them.
-Whatever they decide to do one day, keep them engaged and inspired in your classes!
+Whatever they decide to do one day, keep them engaged and inspired in your classes.

 More Fun to your Nervous Lesson Classes